NYPL/engineering-general/standards/travis-ci.md

 12. `after_deploy`: Used for user-friendly messages to notify user deployment is successfully triggered.

 ### Test ###
-Testing is often run during the `script` configuration stage.
+Testing is often run during the `script` configuration stage as part of the build.

 ### Deploy ###